Tattoo designs

 The Marquesa cross

 Although in many cultures the cross is associated with the Christian religion, this is not at all the case in the Polynesian religion, the Marquise Cross is a symbol of harmony and peace among all the elements.
+It also signifies the balance between the physical and spiritual worlds, emphasizing the interconnectedness of all life forms.

 The Meaning of Polynesian Tattoos - The Marquesa cross